Relativistic Bose-Einstein condensation with disorder: Introduction and motivation

 \section{Introduction and motivation}

 Disorder plays an important role in the critical behavior of second order phase transitions~\cite{dot}.
-The relevance of disorder in the criticality can be assessed qualitatively using the critical exponent of the specific heat $\alpha$ for the disorder-free system~\cite{harris}; when $\alpha > 0$ (the specific heat diverges at the critical point), the critical behavior of the disordered system is changed, when $\alpha < 0$ (the specific heat is finite), disorder has no effect on the critical behavior.
-On the other hand, at low temperatures quantum fluctuations may compete with the random fluctuations.
-For example, the spin-glass ordered ground state -- a disorder strongly correlated system -- might be destroyed by quantum fluctuations.
-Recently, Carleo~{\it et~al.}~\cite{carleo} demonstrated the existence of Bose-Einstein condensation in quantum glasses due to frustration.
-In the present paper we focus on the interplay between quantum and random fluctuations in a relativistic charged scalar field theory with a finite chemical potential.
-Disorder in relativistic Bose-Einstein condensation seems not to have been considered in the literature, contrary to the case of non-relativistic case, where it has been under intensive study since early seminal works~\cite{{hertz},{huang},{fisher}}.
+The relevance of disorder in the criticality can be assessed qualitatively using the critical exponent $\alpha$ of the specific heat for the disorder-free system~\cite{harris,harris2}; namely, when $\alpha > 0$ (the specific heat diverges at the critical point), the critical behavior of the disordered system is changed, when $\alpha < 0$ (the specific heat is finite), disorder has no effect on the critical behavior.
+On the other hand, at low temperatures quantum fluctuations may compete with the random fluctuations; an example is the destruction of the ordered ground state of a spin-glass -- a disorder strongly correlated system -- by quantum fluctuations~\cite{sachdev}.
+Conversely, quantum fluctuations can stabilize a glass phase in a disordered environment; Carleo~{\it et~al.}~\cite{carleo} demonstrated that repulsively interacting bosons can feature a novel quantum phase displaying both Bose-Einstein condensation and spin-glass behavior due to frustration.
+In the present paper we investigate the interplay between quantum and random fluctuations in a self-interacting relativistic charged scalar field theory with a finite chemical potential.
+Disorder in relativistic Bose-Einstein condensation has not been considered in the literature, contrary to the case of non-relativistic Bose-Einstein condensation, where it has been under intensive study since early seminal works~\cite{{hertz},{huang},{fisher}}.